Nawab-AS/chat_app/README.md

 Now captcha will be require during login and sign up.

-4. Run the
-5. un the following command in terminal
+4. Run the server using the following command in terminal
 ```
 npm run start
 ```